 Scratchy sheets aren't invited to this slumber party and neither are uncomfortable pajamas.
 When choosing your bedding and what you'll sleep in, choose fabrics that feel soft to the touch and won't irritate the skin or cause disturbances to your sleep.

 Like Goldilocks and the Three Bears, finding a bed that's just right for you is key to sleeping better at night.
-Invest in the best mattress you can, sheets you like, and cozy sleepwear.
+Invest in the best mattress for you, the best sheets you like, and cosy sleepwear.
 These three elements, on their own, could be your ticket to a better night's sleep.